 See also: The Creative Guide to Free (or Cheap) Accommodation

-And if you’re keen to learn more about the specifics of getting volunteer gigs on boats, you’ll want to read my book: How to Get Free Accommodation Around the World.
+And if you’re keen to learn more about the specifics of getting volunteer gigs on boats (including some crucial due diligence advice), you’ll want to read my book: How to Get Free Accommodation Around the World.